-You may have looked up information on your favorite celebrity and stumbled across an article posted by the website Mediamass.net.
+You may have looked up information upon hearing about the death of a celebrity – and stumbled across an article posted by the website Mediamass.net.
 This supposedly-satirical website offers untold numbers of fake, duplicated stories regarding celebrities in the name of humor.
-There are two primary problems with this scenario, however: the stories aren't funny and real news sites have been fooled by these phony articles.
+There are two primary problems with this scenario, however: the stories aren’t funny and real news sites have been fooled by these phony articles.

 While most readers of well-known satirical sites such as The Onion or The Daily Currant typically understand that these websites are at least attempting to be funny, those who discover articles by Mediamass aren’t always aware that the stories are fake – even those writing for legitimate news websites.